vibhorpundhir/vibhorpundhir/README.md

 ## Hi there 👋, I'm Vibhor Pundhir

-I’m a 3rd year Computer Science Engineering student with a keen interest in Artificial Intelligence, Data Science, and Software Development.
+I’m a last year Computer Science Engineering student with a keen interest in Artificial Intelligence, Data Science, and Software Development.
 I love building things, solving problems, and contributing to the open-source community.

 ### 🔭 I’m currently working on:
 - AI annotation tasks and evaluating responses based on specific criteria